ThiEYE T5e ReviewCategories Action Cams

-- Acceptable low light video
+- Acceptable low light recording

-- Loud and clear sound recording compared to other cams
+- Loud and clear sound recording

-- Image stabilization isn't as effective as competitors
+- Image stabilization could be more effective

-- Included accessory kit is minimal
+- Included accessories are minimal

 Summary: Despite a few little issues with the stabilization and a slight size difference with other action cams, the T5e is an excellent value, from a pure image quality perspective.